What is Leasehold Reform?

 Your lease is a depreciating asset; the shorter it gets the less value it has.
-Subject to certain conditions you may have the right to extend your lease.
+Subject to certain conditions you may have the right to extend your lease under the leasehold reform act.
 You no longer need to actually live in the property to exercise these rights.

 As a group of qualifying leaseholders you may also exercise your right to buy the block from the freeholder, again you do not necessarily need to live in the block to organise this.